debugchannel/debugchannel-php-client/README.md

 How to use php-client
 =====================

 The php-client is declared in the namespace `debugchannel` and the client class is called `DebugChannel`.
+There is a also a small set of global functions.

+The different methods on the class DebugChannel determine the way information is displayed on debugchannel.

+- ->explore() displays a pretty representation of object graphs
+- ->table() displays something as tabular data whenever possible
+- ->string() displays plain text
+- ->image() displays images stored in files or base64 encoded images
+- ->code() displays syntax highlighted text
+- ->chat() displays messages like an Instant Messager application with a sender name
+- ->help() display a help message

 Initialisation
 --------------